 The concerns over conversion (or reparative) therapy were so strong that some states have or are considering banning the practice.
 California became the first state to ban conversion therapy practices on minors.
-As of 2013, no mental health provider will be able to provide services to change behavior in people with romantic attractions or feelings to others of the same sex.
+As of 2013, no mental health provider was able to provide services to change behavior in people with romantic attractions or feelings to others of the same sex.
 However, conversion therapy bans continuously undergo legal changes.
 Many decisions go through appeal processes, which may result in a reversed decisions.

 No matter what side you take, there are ways to help you or a family member to cope with the challenges ahead.